fedi-e2ee/public-key-directory-specification/Specification.md

 However, it does mean that the liability is with those other clients and servers rather than our ledger, and that is sufficient for de-risking our use case.

-#### Is This Crypto-Shredding Mechanism Sufficient?

-We cannot be certain, as the authors of this specification are not lawyers, but there is some precedent that may be helpful in making a risk assessment.
-According to [page 75 of this study](https://www.europarl.europa.eu/RegData/etudes/STUD/2019/634445/EPRS_STU(2019)634445_EN.pdf) which analyzes the relationship between GDPR and blockchain technology:

-> Article 17 GDPR does not define erasure, and the Regulation's recitals are equally mum on how this term should be
-> understood.
-It might be assumed that a **common-sense understanding** of this terminology ought to be embraced.

-While we are not build a blockchain, per se, transparency logs do have similar limitations on erasing history.

-The study goes on to say this:

-> There are, however, indications that the obligation inherent to **Article 17 GDPR** does not have to be interpreted as
-> requiring the outright destruction of data.
-In _Google Spain_, the delisting of information from research results was
-> considered to amount to erasure.
-It is important to note, however, that in this case, this is all that was requested
-> of Google by the claimant, who did not have control over the original data source (an online newspaper publication).
-> Had the claimant wished to obtain the outright destruction of the relevant data it would have had to address the
-> newspaper, not Google.
-This may be taken as an indication that what the GDPR requires is that the obligation resting
-> on data controllers is to do all they can to secure a result as close as possible to the destruction of their data
-> within the limits of thei own factual possibilities.

-(That "thei" typo is in present in the linked study.)
-However, the most important excerpt is:

-> There does not, however, appear to be consensus in all Member States on this matter.

-What is proposed in this specification is a technical mechanism that may not be deemed sufficient, or may prove to be overkill.
-It's anyone's guess.

 ### Timestamps